-There is more to SoCal than just Los Angeles; only slightly farther afield families can explore Ojai, play in Palm Springs, and indulge in Santa Barbara.
-A 150-mile jaunt up the coast from LA, Santa Barbara is chock full of fun and educational things to delight kids and adults.
-Day-trippers can make it an extra-special jaunt (or maybe just avoid traffic and parking) by taking Amtrak from any of the LA or OC stations then spending the day or weekend riding Santa Barbara's downtown and waterfront shuttles—or the water taxi—to enjoy the 26 local attractions below.
+There is more to SoCal than just Los Angeles; only slightly farther afield families can indulge in the balmy breezes of Santa Barbara.
+A hundred or so easy miles away, the seaside community is equally convenient for a day trip or weekend getaway.
+Santa Barbara is chock full of educational outings for kids and adults and a great option for a vacation in our back yard.
+Day-trippers can make it even easier by taking the Amtrak train from any of the LA or OC stations then riding Santa Barbara's downtown and waterfront shuttles—or the water taxi—to enjoy the local attractions below.

-5. Take a Santa Barbara Trolley Company tour—get your bearings and then hop on and off all day.
+Get your bearings with the local trolley, then hop on and off all day.

-6. Fresh fish are available at Fishermen’s Market on Saturdays.
-Buy some, or just look over the variety.
+Fresh fish are available at this local market every Saturday; buy some, or just look over the variety.

 There's a great whale model hanging in the Museum of Natural History's Sea Center.
 Photo courtesy of Visit Santa Barbara / David Collier